NoroffFEU/development-platforms/src/content/docs/baas/PocketBase/pocketBase-case-study-corrado1982.md

-Pocketbase or tools similar to it provide a lot of great features, especially when it comes to CRUD-based operations. real-time relational database authentication file storage pocketbase is entirely self-hostable embedded database (SQLite) with realtime subscriptions built-in files and users management convenient Admin dashboard UI and simple REST-ish API easy to migrate
+Pocketbase or tools similar to it provide a lot of great features, especially when it comes to CRUD-based operations.

+- Real-time relational database
+- Authentication file storage
+- Is entirely self-hostable
+- Embedded database (SQLite) with realtime subscriptions
+- Built-in files and users management
+- Convenient Admin dashboard UI
+- Simple REST-ish API
+- Easy to migrate

 Describe the primary purpose of the tool that you have selected.
 Which problems does it solve?
 Is there something unique about this tool?
 How can it be useful to developers?